Germany rejects Russian criticism of new naval headquarters – DW – 10/22/2024

 Germany vehemently denies naval base violates treaty

-Defense Minister Pistorius rejected the idea that the Command Task Force Baltic (CTF) in any way violates the terms of the Two-Plus-Four Agreement, explaining that the new headquarters would serve to plan maritime operations and drills, as well as leading naval forces assigned by NATO during times of peace, crisis and war.
+Pistorius rejected the idea that the Command Task Force Baltic (CTF) in any way violates the terms of the Two-Plus-Four Agreement, saying the new headquarters would serve to plan maritime operations and drills, as well as leading naval forces assigned by NATO during times of peace, crisis and war.

-The Germany Federal Foreign Office rejected the Russian claims, saying Lambsdorff, "very clearly denied that the [Two-Plus-Four] treaty had been violated."
+Germany's Federal Foreign Office rejected Russia's claims, saying Lambsdorff "very clearly denied that the [Two-Plus-Four] treaty had been violated."

-According to Lambsdorff, he told his Russian counterparts that "the transformation of the German maritime command into the 'Commander Task Force Baltic' is in accordance with the Two-Plus-Four Treaty," adding that "the assignment of German armed forces to the structures of NATO is also permitted under the Two-Plus-Four Treaty."
+Lambsdorff said he told his Russian counterparts that "the transformation of the German maritime command into the 'Commander Task Force Baltic' is in accordance with the Two-Plus-Four Treaty," and added that "the assignment of German armed forces to the structures of NATO is also permitted under the Two-Plus-Four Treaty."

-Lambsdorff said that he also took the opportunity to voice harsh criticism of the reported deployment of North Korean troops to Russia as part of Moscow's war of aggression in Ukraine.
+Lambsdorff said he also took the opportunity to voice harsh criticism of the reported deployment of North Korean troops to assist in Russia's war of aggression in Ukraine.

-The strategic importance of the Baltic has been on display since Russia's February 2022 invasion of neighboring Ukraine as well as Moscow's repeated threats to Kyiv's Western allies.
+The strategic importance of the Baltic has been on display since Russia's February 2022 invasion of Ukraine, as well as the Kremlin's repeated threats to Kyiv's Western allies.
 It is a key supply route for NATO forces and one which NATO claims is being exploited by Russia's navy for purposes of spying.

 Russia's naval presence on the Baltic is based in the exclave of Kaliningrad as well as in the port of St. Petersburg.